grafana/grafana/docs/sources/panels-visualizations/configure-data-links/index.md

 ## Data link variables

-You can use variables in data links to send people to a detailed dashboard with preserved data filters.
+Variables in data links let you send people to a detailed dashboard with preserved data filters.
 For example, you could use variables to specify a label, time range, series, and variable selection.

 To see a list of available variables, enter `$` in the data link **URL** field.